YutingHan/Graphical-Perception/README.md

 - Seaborn

-   Seaborn library is utilized to visualize result in python.
+   Seaborn library is utilized to visualize the result in python.

 - Jupyter notebook